dotnet/csharplang/proposals/csharp-10.0/file-scoped-namespaces.md

 However, both these forms force the user to indent the majority of their code and add a fair amount of ceremony for what is effectively a very basic concept.
 This affects clarity, uses horizontal and vertical space, and is often unsatisfying for users both used to C# and coming from other languages (which commonly have less ceremony here).

-The primary goal of the feature therefor is to meet the needs of the majority of the ecosystem with less unnecessary boilerplate.
+The primary goal of the feature therefore is to meet the needs of the majority of the ecosystem with less unnecessary boilerplate.

 ### Detailed design